-Hiking shoes - you’ll want a good pair of hiking shoes/boots that are already worn-in when you arrive.
+You’ll want a good pair of hiking shoes/boots that are already worn-in when you arrive.
 Keen & Merrell both make good hiking shoes.
 KEEN Women's Targhee II Hiking Shoe Columbia Women's Dakota Drifter Waterproof Shoe

-You will need a good pair a sneakers/walking shoes as well as dependable sandals.
+You will need a good pair of sneakers/walking shoes as well as dependable sandals.
 Depending on the country you visit, you will do a lot a walking.
 Chacos or Birkenstocks come highly recommended by former Ultra teams.
 Chaco Women's ZX2 Classic Athletic Sandal Birkenstock Women's Florida Leather Sandal

 You'll need a communication device.
-Something as small as a phone or ipod can work, or you may prefer a laptop or tablet.
+Something as small as a phone can work, or you may prefer a laptop or tablet.
 Bringing your laptop may be a good idea, as long as it’s not too bulky.

 Bible.
 Travel size is nice.
 ESV Thinline Bible

 Journal.
 Something small, sturdy and portable.
-BookFactory 192 page Journal
+AmazonBasics Classic Lined Notebook

 Headlamp.
 Be sure to bring a few extra sets of batteries for your headlamp.
-Princeton Tec Remix Headlamp
+LED Headlamp Flashlight

 Pocket Knife.
 Gerber Paraframe Knife

 Sunscreen.
-May be more useful than you think...
-Sun Bum Face Stick SPF 30
+May be more useful than you think.… Coppertone Sunscreen Lotion SPF 70

 Insect Control.
 As a general rule, where it’s hot and humid, there are all kinds of bugs.
 DEET works most effectively.
 Repel 4-Ounce DEET

-Carabeeners.
+Carabiners.
 Optional, can be nice to attach things to your backpack.
 Aluminum D-Ring Locking Carabiner

 Cash.
 You will be able to withdraw money from ATMs here, but it is always a good idea to have USD when traveling to different countries within Asia.
 We recommend bringing at least $1-2000 USD.